ricdikulous/RSSscraper/README.md

 The project has been broken into two separate websites because the original host (Google App Engine) did not allow us to open a persistent stream with Twitter.
 I created a different poject and a website with a different host (Openshift) to consume the Twitter API.<br>
-This however is the RSS scraper project
+This is the RSS scraper project
+TwitterScraper is viewable <a href="https://github.com/ricdikulous/twitterscraper">here</a>